waynodiablo/Oystercard/pills/postgres_nitrous.md

 ### Issues installing the `do_postgres` gem

-Try installing the Postgres 9.3 server header files like this:
+Try installing the Postgres 9.3 server development headers like this:

 ```sh
 sudo apt-get install postgresql-9.3 postgresql-server-dev-9.3 libpq-dev